 Waterless toilets

-Considering Waterless toilets as an alternative to septic systems for cabins?
-These toilets are not only environmentally friendly, but they are also cost effective.
-They are great for cabins because they can eliminate the red tape associated with installing septic systems and water closets.
-Some waterless toilets can even be composting toilets, which add to the soil’s nutritional value and emit no foul smell if maintained properly.
-Other options include incinerating toilets, which burn human waste to sterile ash, or other methods of disposal.
+Are they considering Waterless toilets as an alternative to septic systems for cabins?
+These toilets are not only environmentally friendly, but they are also cost-effective.
+They are great for cabins because they can eliminate the red tape of installing septic systems and water closets.
+Some waterless toilets can even be composting toilets, which add to the soil’s nutritional value and emit no foul smell if appropriately maintained.
+Other options include incinerating toilets, which burn human waste to sterile ash, or other disposal methods.

-Some cabins come with plumbed toilets, but they lack septic systems or wells.
+Some cabins have plumbed toilets but lack septic systems or wells.
 While these cabins can be easily installed with conventional plumbing, many people do not want to deal with permitting agencies or other complexities.
 Others want an easy way to save water without worrying about septic systems.
 Waterless toilets are the answer for such people.
 Read on to learn more about them.

 Advanced treatment units

-A septic system works by pumping wastewater through a tank and then out the outlet pipe (typically PVC or 4″ diameter).
+A septic system pumps wastewater through a tank and then out the outlet pipe (typically PVC or 4″ diameter).

 The sewage then flows to a nearby centralized or distributed treatment facility, where it is treated.
 The treatment process can eliminate up to 95% of the pollutants, and the treated effluent can be discharged downstream to a ditch or watercourse.

-Another alternative to a traditional septic system is an advanced treatment unit, or adsorption.
-Unlike a conventional septic system, an advanced treatment unit uses a pump to introduce oxygen into the wastewater and suspends suspended growth to reduce nutrient loads before they reach the drain field.
+Another alternative to a traditional septic system is an advanced treatment unit or adsorption.
+Unlike a conventional septic system, an advanced treatment unit uses a pump to introduce oxygen into the wastewater.
+It suspends suspended growth to reduce nutrient loads before they reach the drain field.

 The Remediation System from Aero-Stream uses a biofilm-like medium to reduce nutrient load before it reaches the drainage field.